Estheroyinloye/Sales_Data/README.md

 - Any other relevant insights.

 ### Excel Concept applied
--Excel functions; IF, IFS, TRIM, X-LOOKUP
+- Excel functions; IF, IFS, TRIM, X-LOOKUP
--Pivot tables
+- Pivot tables
--filters
+- Filters
--Slicers.
+- Slicers.

 ### Data Source
 The data was obtained from an open-source data site as a CSV file, after which it was cleaned, analysed, and visualized with Microsoft Excel.